-Y. Department Research Statements
+Y. Department Research and Creative Work Statements

-Department Chairs, in consultation with faculty, are required to include a statement about research norms in the department.
-This statement should appear in the "Other/Miscellaneous" section of eFilePlus, and should be referenced when discussing the candidate's research productivity in the department letter.
-The statement should address basic issues such as the conventions on authorship order, the view of multiauthored papers, the prestige of book chapters and articles in books, the necessity and/or prestige of grant supported research, and the opportunity and need for graduate student mentoring.
+Department Chairs, in consultation with faculty, are required to include a statement about research and creative work norms in the department.
+This statement should appear in the "Other/Miscellaneous" section of eFilePlus, and should be referenced when discussing the candidate's research and creative work productivity in the department letter.
+The statement should address basic issues such as the conventions on authorship order, the view of multi-authored papers, the prestige of book chapters and articles in books, the necessity and/or prestige of grant supported research, the prestige of performance venues, the significance of particular performances, and the opportunity and need for graduate student mentoring.
+The statement should also discuss how research and creative work norms vary by sub-discipline, and should address how they vary depending on professor series versus professor of teaching series.
+Individual departments should discuss and vote on the option to allow candidates to include the department research and creative work statement with the solicitations of external letters.